Be Prepared (song)

 "Be Prepared" is a 1994 song written by Elton John and Tim Rice (music and lyrics, respectively) from Disney's 1994 animated feature film The Lion King.
 The song was originally performed in this film by Jeremy Irons and Jim Cummings, with Whoopi Goldberg and Cheech Marin providing supporting vocals.

 The song is also featured in Disney's 1997 Broadway stage musical The Lion King, with John Vickery, Kevin Cahoon, Stanley Wayne Mathis, and Tracy Nicole Chapman performing it in the original Broadway cast for the musical.
-Chiwetel Ejiofor performed an altered version of the song in Disney's 2019 live-action remake.
+Chiwetel Ejiofor performed an altered version of the song in Disney's 2019 photorealistic remake.

 The Lion King

 The song is performed as a musical number by Scar, who covets his brother Mufasa's position as king of the Pride Lands.
 Scar plans to murder both Mufasa and his son, Simba, so he can usurp the throne.
 He sings to an army of spotted hyenas, promising to end their hunger in return for their assistance.